ooshyun/ooshyun.github.io/_posts/cs224n/w2/2021-07-13-neural-network.md

 $$

 In the above scheme, $\alpha_0$ is a tunable parameter and represents the starting learning rate. $\tau$ is also a tunable parameter and represents the time at which the learning rate should start reducing.
 In practice, this method has been found to work quite well.
 In the next section, we discuss another method for adaptive gradient descent that does not require hand-set learning rates.

+**$\checkmark$ Strategy**

+- You can just use a constant learning rate.
+Start around lr = 0.001?

+- It must be order of magnitude right – try powers of 10
+    - Too big: model may diverge or not converge
+    - Too small: your model may not have trained by the assignment deadline

+- Better results can generally be obtained by allowing learning rates to decrease as you train
+    - By hand: halve the learning rate every k epochs
+    - An epoch = a pass through the data (shuffled or sampled–not in same order each time)
+    - By a formula: $lr = lr_o e^{-kt}$, for epoch t
+    - There are fancier methods like cyclic learning rates (q.v.)

+- Fancier optimizers still use a learning rate but it may be an initial rate that the optimizer shrinks – so you may want to start with a higher learning rate → You can meet Adam in Assignment 3

 ### 7.8 Momentum Updates

 Momentum methods, a variant of gradient descent inspired by the study of dynamics and motion in physics, attempt to use the “velocity” of updates as a more effective update scheme.
 Pseudocode for momentum updates is shown below: